How Does Stress Affect the Body? Even Daily Hassles May Hurt Your Health

 Numerous studies have examined the effect of chronic stress on health.
 Not surprisingly, chronic stress is associated with an increased risk of cardiovascular disease, chronic health issues, and mortality.
 But do daily stressors, which seem so minor in comparison, have the same effects?

 Although daily stressors are indeed less severe than chronic stressors or stressful life events, they are still associated with the same negative effects on physical health.
 In fact, people report fewer physical symptoms and higher levels of overall health on stressor-free days compared to days in which daily hassles are experienced.

 Daily stressors also exacerbate symptoms of chronic health conditions, such as joint pain, psoriasis, and chronic tension headaches.

 Daily hassles also have long-term effects.
 They can affect cardiovascular, immune, and neuroendocrine functioning.
 As one researcher puts it, “Ongoing physiological changes such as these lead to biological wear-and-tear, which, in turn, may increase one’s susceptibility to illness later in life.”

 A study in the journal Experimental Gerontology, following 1,293 men over many years, found that both stressful life events and daily hassles increased the risk for mortality, independently of each other.

 Another study found that it wasn’t necessarily the amount of daily stressors people experience that increase their risk of long-term health problems; instead, it was the way people negatively reacted to daily stressors that was strongly associated with chronic health conditions later in life.
 The results suggest that it isn’t how much we are exposed to daily hassles and problems that puts us at risk, but more how we react and deal with them.

-Do you find yourself getting worked up over minor issues during the day?
+How does stress affect the body when it comes to minor daily issues?
+Do you find yourself getting worked up?
 What do you do to deal with daily hassles better?
-Share your tips in the comments section below.
+Share your tips in the Comments section below.